 5. Turn a Side Yard Into a Dog Run

-These guys did an amazing amount of work to turn this side yard into a gorgeous dog run, complete with fake grass!
-You wouldn’t have to go to the lengths they did to turn your small yard into a dog run, but this video will undoubtedly give you some great ideas!
+You wouldn’t have to go to the lengths they did to turn your small yard into a dog run, but their commitment to landscaping will undoubtedly give you some great ideas!

 6. Cheap and Easy Panel Dog Run Plans

-This dog run idea is brilliant.
-These metal panels make it super easy to build a dog run, and you can make it as small or as big as you like!
-You can also add additional panels to separate dogs if you need to.
+This is one of the most brilliant, simple dog run ideas that includes a fence.
+The metal panels make the outdoor dog kennel super easy to build, and you can make it as small or as big as you like!
+You can also add additional wire mesh fencing and a couple more ground stakes to separate dogs if you need to.

-The freedom aerial dog run is the perfect backyard dog run for when you don’t have the skills or time to build a fenced dog run, or you want something super easy and cheap to construct!
+The freedom aerial dog run is the perfect backyard dog run for when you don’t have the skills or time to build a fenced dog run or want something super easy and cheap to construct!

-This wired dog run gives your dog 100ft of roaming space for less than $130.
-It’s almost unbreakable and you can take it with you if you need to.
+This wired line gives your dog 100ft of roaming space for less than $130.
+It’s almost unbreakable, and you can take it with you if you need to.

 - Built to Last a Lifetime No Plastic Pieces